sfu-db/covid19-datasets/README.md

 * **[PANDEMIK (Behavior Change and Mitigation Simulation):](https://github.com/autonomio/pandemik)** Pandemik is an end-to-end pipeline for simulating behavior change and mitigation effects on public health, economic, and psychological outcomes.

 * **[Coronavirus Visual Analytics:](https://github.com/RongchenGuo/Coronavirus_Visual_Analytics)** A visual analytic system for analyzing big data related to Conornavirus COVID-19 outbreak.
 The system aims to provide visual insights of big data for clinical researchers.
-The analytics include **outbreak severity,airline impact and economic recovery** The live demo is the project can be found on this [link](https://rongchenguo.github.io/Coronavirus_Visual_Analytics/#section2).
+The analytics include **outbreak severity,airline impact and economic recovery**.
+The live demo is the project can be found on this [link](https://rongchenguo.github.io/Coronavirus_Visual_Analytics/#section2).